eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/a-first-uniform.md

 ### Binding layout

-The `BindGroupLayoutEntry` could have been called `BindingLayout` imho.
+The `BindGroupLayoutEntry` could have been called `BindingLayout`.
 The first setting is the binding index, as used in the shader's `@binding` attribute.
 Then the `visibility` field tells which stage requires access to this resource, so that it is not needlessly provided to all stages.

 ````{tab} With webgpu.hpp
 ```{lit} C++, Define bindingLayout